-So here are my top five tips for helping your toddler or older child establish healthy sleep skills:
+So in this post I am giving you my top five tips for helping your toddler or older child establish healthy sleep skills, including:

 Having a predictable bedtime routine is key to great sleep!
 It not only gives your child time to transition between day time fun to night time rest, but it prepares his body to sleep for the night.
 An example of a good bedtime routine for an older child is:

 - [For kids who struggle with bedtime fears or anxieties, this is a good time to recite some affirmations or a Bible verse, and/or do some breathing exercises that help them calm.]

 - Read two books/one chapter of a book

 - Small back rub or “story massage” (if your child would enjoy it)

 With older kids, it’s especially important that they recognize that parents are in charge of the bedtime routine.